BenHerbst/idaesbasic/README.md

 - Small, doesnt have a browser inside
 - Less ram
 - Can access your files

+## Website
+The website of the project is avaible under https://benherbst.github.io/idaesbasic

 ## Future
 ### Version 1.0.0 Stable: